Common land: Commons Registration Act 1965

 This includes details of the owner(s) of the common land.
 Entries in this section however, are not held to be conclusive.

-Numerous inconsistencies and irregularities remained, mainly because a period of only 3 years was given for registration submissions.
-However, there is now an opportunity to clear these up under the 2006 Act, and to add land omitted under the 1965 act.
+Numerous inconsistencies and irregularities remained, mainly because a period of only three years was given for registration submissions.
+However, there is now an opportunity to clear these up under the 2006 act, and to add land omitted under the 1965 act.

-Countryside and Rights of Way Act 2000 (CROW)
+Countryside and Rights of Way Act 2000

 Other than for those commons covered by the Law of Property Act 1925, the Commons Act 1899 and certain other statutes, the public did not have the right to use or enjoy common land if they were not a commoner.
-However, the Countryside and Rights of Way Act 2000 gave the public the Freedom to roam freely on all registered common land in England and Wales.
+However, the Countryside and Rights of Way Act 2000 (c.
+37) gave the public the freedom to roam freely on all registered common land in England and Wales.
 The new rights were introduced region by region through England and Wales, with completion in 2005.
 Maps showing accessible areas have been produced, and are available online as "open access maps" produced by Natural England.
-Commons are included in the public access land now shown on the Ordnance Survey Explorer Maps.
+Commons are included in the public access land now shown on the Ordnance Survey Explorer maps.

 Commons Act 2006

-The Commons Act 2006 is an important recent piece of legislation.
+The Commons Act 2006 (c.
+26) is an important recent piece of legislation.